5T33Z0/OC-Little-Translated/00. Overview/README.md

 	Some systems crash during startup due to the RTC [`PNP0B00`]  being disabled.
 Use SSDT-RTC0 to fix it.
 - ***SSDT-EC*** – Under`Fake EC`

-  From **MacOS 10.15** onwards, ***SSDT-EC*** is neccessary if the `Embedded Controller` is either not proesent or not named `EC`.
+  From **MacOS 10.15** onwards, ***SSDT-EC*** is necessary if the `Embedded Controller` is either not present or not named `EC`.
 Otherwise the OS may not boot.
 In Big Sur you get an error message (crossed-out stop sign) instead of the Apple Logo, saying that your system is not compatible with Big Sur, even though it is.